New Normal: Frequent Catastrophic Flooding

 Ganges, and Brahmaputra Rivers in Asia.

-proposed the concept of flood exposure to measure the number
+of "flood exposure" to measure the number

-The recent flood exposure of the world's people was 15 million,
+The recent flood exposure of the world's people was 15 million

 for the years 1980-1999.
 The flood exposure started to rise

 in 1996 after remaining flat for many decades.

 Keeping the population constant at